New York State Tax Guide

 In New York, the median property tax rate is $1,720 per $100,000 of assessed home value.

 New York Property Tax Breaks for Retirees

 New York State law gives local governments and public-school districts the option of granting a reduction on the amount of property taxes paid by qualifying senior citizens by reducing the assessed value of residential property owned by seniors by 50%.
 To qualify, seniors must be 65 or older and meet certain income limitations and other requirements.
-For the 50% exemption, the law allows each county, city, town, village or school district to set the maximum income limit between $3,000 and $29,000 (up to $50,000 in New York City).
-Under the so-called sliding-scale option, localities may also grant an exemption of less than 50% to senior citizens with yearly incomes between $29,000 and $37,399.99.
-New York City allows income to reach $58,399 for age-qualifying seniors.
+For the 50% exemption, the law allows each county, city, town, village or school district to set the maximum income limit between $3,000 and $50,000.
+Under the so-called sliding-scale option, localities may also grant an exemption of less than 50% to senior citizens with yearly incomes over $50,000 but less than $58,400.

 There is also an Enhanced STAR program for seniors.
 The Enhanced STAR exemption is available for the primary residences of senior citizens (age 65 and older) with annual household incomes not exceeding the statewide standard.
-Combined income must be $90,550 or less for 2021 benefits, $92,000 or less for 2022 benefits.
-For qualifying senior citizens, the Enhanced STAR program exempts the first $74,900 of the full value of their home from school property taxes (for the 2022-2023 school year).
+Combined income must be $92,000 or less for 2022 benefits ($93,200 or less for 2023 benefits).
+For qualifying senior citizens, the Enhanced STAR program exempts part of the value of their home from school property taxes.

 New York Motor Fuel Taxes

 Cigarettes and little cigars: $4.35 per pack (in New York City, an extra $1.50 per pack)

 Snuff: $2 per container one ounce or less, $2 per ounce for larger containers